-The directors formally appointed in the plaintiff company were the first, third, fourth and fifth defendants.
-It was not disputed that the relevant defendants, as directors, were under a fiduciary duty and had to act honestly and in good faith in the best interests of the company.
+53 The directors formally appointed in the Plaintiff company were the First, Third, Fourth and Fifth Defendants.
+It was not disputed that the relevant Defendants, as directors, were under a fiduciary duty and had to act honestly and in good faith in the best interests of the company.

-When a company is solvent, its interests and those of its shareholders are one.
-In this case, there would not even be divergence of interests between the company and its shareholders as they were in reality the first and the second defendants.
-But when a company is insolvent, the interests of its creditors become the dominant factor in what constitutes the benefit of the company as a whole (West Mercia Safetywear v Dodd [1988] BCLC 250).
+54 When a company is solvent, its interests and those of its shareholders are one.
+In this case, there would not even be divergence of interests between the company and its shareholders as they were in reality the First and the Second Defendants.
+But when a company is insolvent, the interests of its creditors become the dominant factor in what constitutes the benefit of the company as a whole

+(West Mercia Safetywear Ltd v Dodd [1988] BCLC 250).

-A company is insolvent or unable to pay its debts when it is unable to meet current demands, irrespective of whether the company is possessed of assets which, if realised, would enable it to discharge its liabilities in full.
+55 A company is insolvent or unable to pay its debts when it is unable to meet current demands, irrespective of whether the company is possessed of assets which, if realized, would enable it to discharge its liabilities in full.
 Insolvency in this commercial sense is principally a question of fact which may be established in a number of ways.
-However, proof that a creditor's debt has not been paid per se does not establish an inability to pay debts within the meaning of s 254(2)(c) of the Companies Act (Cap 50, 1994 Ed).
-A temporary lack of liquidity does not tantamount to insolvency (see Re Sanpete Builders (S) [1989] SLR 164 [1989] 1 MLJ 393).
+However, proof that a creditor's debt has not been paid per se does not establish an inability to pay debts within the meaning of Section 254(2)(c) of the Companies Act.
+A temporary lack of liquidity does not tantamount to insolvency (see Re Sanpete Builders (S) Pte Ltd [1989] 1 MLJ 393).

-From the evidence adduced, the plaintiff company was plainly insolvent from about 1995 and this fact was well known to the first, second and third defendants.
-The fourth and the fifth defendants learnt of the consistent losses in the projects from the second defendant.
-However, the accounts of the plaintiff company were manipulated to show profitability and to maintain falsely the G8 grading so that the company could continue to be awarded multi-million dollar jobs.
-The first and the second defendants claimed that they were in fact trying to save the company by hoping to reap enough profits from the later projects to pay off the company's debts.
+56 From the evidence adduced, the Plaintiff company was plainly insolvent from about 1995 and this fact was well known to the First, Second and Third Defendants.
+The Fourth and the Fifth Defendants learnt of the consistent losses in the projects from the Second Defendant.
+However, the accounts of the Plaintiff company were manipulated to show profitability and to maintain falsely the G8 grading so that the company could continue to be awarded multi-million dollar jobs.
+The First and the Second Defendants claimed that they were in fact trying to save the company by hoping to reap enough profits from the later projects to pay off the company's debts.
 In truth, they were robbing Peter to pay Paul by using the new projects' proceeds to pay the debts of the old projects and even then, not all of Peter's money went to Paul.
-In the meantime, far from trying to trim the expenses of the plaintiff company, they continued as if the company was riding the crest of prosperity and projected a completely false image to the certifying authority, the owners of the projects and the company's sub-contractors and suppliers.
-They also continued to use the plaintiff company's funds for their personal benefit.
-They needed a continuous stream of new projects to feed the debts of the old ones and when the drought descended upon the company after 1997 (when no new major project was forthcoming), they realised they had run out of Peters while the number of Pauls continued to increase.
+In the meantime, far from trying to trim the expenses of the Plaintiff company, they continued as if the company was riding the crest of prosperity and projected a completely false image to the certifying authority, the owners of the projects and the company's subcontractors and suppliers.
+They also continued to use the Plaintiff company's funds for their personal benefit.
+They needed a continuous stream of new projects to feed the debts of the old ones and when the drought descended upon the company after 1997 (when no new major project was forthcoming), they realized they had run out of Peters while the number of Pauls continued to increase.

-The auditor, SK Lai, denied that he had advised the third defendant in the 'creative accounting' that she had done with the books of the plaintiff company and the sixth defendant.
-His accuser refused to come to court to substantiate her statements.
+57 The auditor, S K Lai, denied that he had advised the Third Defendant in the "creative accounting" that she had done with the books of the Plaintiff company and the Sixth Defendant.
+His accuser refused to come to Court to substantiate her statements.
 I had no reason to doubt his testimony.
-The third defendant was quite capable of writing or rewriting the accounts herself.
+The Third Defendant was quite capable of writing or rewriting the accounts herself.